Experience one of the world's most incredible natural displays

 winter.
 With its far-north location, this state is one of the best

-into the state's remote interior aboard the Alaska Railroad's
+Venture into the state's remote interior aboard the Alaska

-Aurora Winter Train and enjoy days to explore at leisure and long
+Railroad's Aurora Winter Train, and enjoy days to explore at

-nights under the colorful skies.
-Instead of hibernating this
+leisure and long nights under the colorful skies.
+Search for the

 Unforgettable Experiences